Pre-Employment Drug Testing Laws By State 2022

 The state government.

-Law applies to “safety-sensitive” state jobs.
+The law applies to “safety-sensitive” state jobs.
 Employers may drug test after including notice that a drug test will be required and making a conditional offer of employment.
+All marijuana use is illegal in Kansas.

 Kentucky